fcrepo3/fcrepo-before33/readme.txt

   mvn install -P fedora-installer

-This generates fedora-installer.jar, which can be found in /installer/target
+This generates fcrepo-installer-VERSION.jar, which can be found in /installer/target

 Running Unit Tests